-Based on the purpose of financing, the Group identified Taxonomy-eligible loans for local governments and conducted an additional Taxonomy alignment assessment.
+Based on the purpose of financing, the Group identified Taxonomy-eligible loans for local governments and conducted an additional Taxonomy alignment assessment

-This assessment considered compliance with substantial contribution criteria, and Do No Significant Harm (DNSH) criteria.
+In the attachment the Group presents its key This assessment considered compliance with substantial performance indicator disclosures in accordance contribution criteria, and Do No Significant Harm with the mandatory disclosure framework for 2024, (DNSH) criteria. as outlined in Templates 1-5 of Annex VI to Regulation 2021/2178.
+Following section 1.1.1 of Annex V to To ensure consistent and accurate evaluations, the Regulation 2021/2178, the disclosures are provided Group developed internal assessment guidelines on a consolidated basis, reflecting the prudential covering the most common types of financing provided consolidation scope of the Group.
+The total assets value to local government entities.
+Due to limited access to reported in the disclosures is equal to the gross carrying supporting data and documentation, the Group did amount of total assets as of 31 December 2024.

-To ensure consistent and accurate evaluations, the Group developed internal assessment guidelines covering the most common types of financing provided to local government entities.
-Due to limited access to supporting data and documentation, the Group did not classify these financings as Taxonomy-aligned but instead disclosed them as Taxonomy-eligible exposures.
+not classify these financings as Taxonomy-aligned but instead disclosed them as Taxonomy-eligible exposures.